RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 <b>Public Research:</b>
 <br>This Study is open for Public Research, scientific learning, and archiving.
-<br>Full Data is on <a href="https://drive.google.com/drive/folders/1GjKdNpsJSBIX9MsQgKq2FGTArDVEYFFI?usp=sharing">Google</a>, and soon added to Kaggle, Archives, and research data repositories.
+<br>Full Data is on <a href="https://drive.google.com/drive/folders/1GjKdNpsJSBIX9MsQgKq2FGTArDVEYFFI?usp=sharing">Google</a>, <a href="https://www.kaggle.com/amberhearddata/datasets">Kaggle</a>, Archives, and research data repositories.
-<br><i>"Research data can save lives, help develop solutions and maximise our knowledge.
+- <i>"Research data can save lives, help develop solutions and maximise our knowledge.
 Promoting collaboration and cooperation among a global research community is the first step to reduce the burden of wasted research."</i>

 <b>Cross-Platforms Analysis:</b><br>
 Analysis is in-progress and more will be added after published research papers for researcher privacy.